zulip/zulip/templates/zerver/help/configure-notification-bot.md

 individual users for some user specific events, such as [being subscribed to a stream][add-users-to-stream] by another user.

+Additionally, when [moving messages to a another stream][move-messages], users can have the notification bot send automated notices to help others find the moved content.

 Organization administrators can configure where (and whether) [new stream](#new-stream-announcements) and
 [new user](#new-user-announcements) announcement messages are sent.